Achieving Robustness to Aleatoric Uncertainty with Heteroscedastic Bayesian Optimisation: Background

+\begin{enumerate} \item Black-Box Objective: We do not have the analytic form of $f$.
+We can however evaluate $f$ pointwise anywhere in the design space $\mathcal{X}$. \item Expensive Evaluations: Choosing an input location $\mathbf{x}$ and evaluating $f(\mathbf{x})$ takes a very long time.

+\item Noise: The evaluation of a given $\mathbf{x}$ is a noisy process.
+In addition, this noise may vary across $\mathcal{X}$, making the underlying process heteroscedastic. \end{enumerate}

-Bayesian optimisation features a surrogate model for the black-box objective.
-The surrogate model should maintain calibrated uncertainty estimates in order to guide the acquisition of new data points.
-GPs are often a popular choice of surrogate model in BO applications because of their ability to represent uncertainty.
+We have a dataset $\boldsymbol{\mathcal{D}} = \{(\boldsymbol{x}_{i}, t_{i})\}^{n}_{i = 1}$ consisting of observations of the black-box function $f$ and fit a probabilistic surrogate model to these datapoints.
+We then leverage the predictive mean as well as the uncertainty estimates of the surrogate model to guide the acquisition of the next data point $\boldsymbol{x}_{n+1}$ according to a heuristic known as an acquisition function.
+In Bayesian optimisation, exact GPs are the most popular choice of surrogate model because of their ability to represent posterior uncertainty without resorting to approximate Bayesian inference.